taxjar/vue-airtable-demo/README.md

-# <vue-airtable>
+# Vue.js + Airtable Demo

-A simple Vue component to display a list of items powered by Airtable.
+A simple Vue component to display a list of items powered by [Airtable](https://airtable.com/).
 Check out our [blog post](https://developers.taxjar.com/blog/airtable-and-vue-js-for-static-websites/) all about using Airtable and Vue.js for static websites!

 ## Configuration